UCLM-LoUISE/PRJ2019-2gether-DigitalTwins-DomainDrivenDesign/README.md

 ## Domain-Driven Design (DDD)

-This project has been developed following the principles of Domain-Driven Design (DDD).
+This project has been developed following the principles of **Domain-Driven Design (DDD)**, following the guidelines presented at:

+Macías, A., Navarro, E., Cuesta, C. E., & Zdun, U. (2023, March).
+[Architecting digital twins using a domain-driven design-based approach](http://dx.doi.org/10.1109/ICSA56044.2023.00022).
+In 2023 IEEE 20th International Conference on Software Architecture (**ICSA 2023**) (pp. 153-163).
+IEEE.

 As a result, our project features a hexagonal architecture and leverages design patterns and best practices in software development.

 ### Key Features:

+- **Digital Twins**: adheres most of the properties expected of a DT such as representativeness, entanglement, memorization, predicatability, etc.
 - **Hexagonal Architecture**: Ensures a clean separation of concerns and promotes maintainability.
 - **Design Patterns**: Implements various design patterns to solve common problems effectively.
 - **Best Practices**: Adheres to best practices in software development for robust and scalable code.